toepoke/pAppwords/README.md

 ## How It Works

-Once installed, when a user submits a form with a password, Pappwords will query [Troy's API](https://haveibeenpwned.com/API/v2#PwnedPasswords) to see if the password has been subject to a breach.
+Once installed, when a user submits a form with a password, pAppwords will query [Troy's API](https://haveibeenpwned.com/API/v2#PwnedPasswords) to see if the password has been subject to a breach.
 If it has the above dialog is shown to the user.

 If we think about typical password scenarios in a system, we have: